poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 You can see how the output looks here:https://drive.google.com/open?id=1OjMPyFHW1clsGjpRtQxiXLQhxIox3d6r

+-**06/08/19 :Pooja:** Project board with tasks created on the GitHub repo.

+-**09/08/19 :Pooja:** Tasks assigned to all team members.
+See Project Board for tasks in progress.

 View the slack posts on #sg_wonder_vision related to this project here: https://docs.google.com/document/d/1U-sp_a3jg-xSMCdwziBvDC6xdWLUsFe1TPLIE-EqCzU/edit?usp=sharing